Orthic Consolidated – Reference

 W Stevens, 1896

-Teaching Part One is Fully Written, through Ordinary and Abreviated.
+Teaching Part One is Fully Written, Ordinary and Abbreviated.
 Part Two is Reporting.
+It has many examples of what happens if you don’t follow the rules.

 Revised, Extended and Improved

-Some of Clarey’s explanations and examples are good.
+Scanned at National Archives of Australia\ Some of Clarey’s explanations and examples are good.
 Some of his additions and changes are not.
 His penmanship style is very different, and worth experimenting with.
+Revised has aged into Public Domain.

 Dictionary